tholman/mosquito-js/readme.md

 **The 75th minute:**
 As I start to extract the mosquito code into a function, so I can create multiple of them, I decide I've had enough and shouldn't do this anymore.
 It's completely pointless.
 I keep blocking my ears to see if the noise is inside my head or not.
 [I cross out](https://github.com/tholman/mosquito-js/commit/a36de0b35812a9358d4e503decb0536755259ffc) any other plans.
 And will end this project in the morning.

+**The middle minutes:**
+It's insane, but [this is the FitBit recording](http://tholman.com/mosquito-js/sleep.png) of my sleep this night.
+The heartbeat goes DOWN when I wake up.
+No lies.

 **The morning after:**
 I dreamed of mosquitos.
 I can't bear to run the mosquito for more than 1 second intervals, just to ensure that it's running.
 I've built a quick and [simple page for it](http://tholman.com/mosquito-js) and have [annotated the javascript](https://github.com/tholman/mosquito-js/blob/master/mosquito/mosquito.js) lest some braver soul wishes to pick up this burden.
 I have called it quits.